-Transition is often an anxious time for children, and it is important that moves between education provisions are planned carefully and that effective communication routes are established between the current and receiving education provisions, along with the carers and staff.
-The Transition Arrangements sheet should be completed near the start of the year in which the pupil is transferring to give sufficient time for carers to visit the new education provision and for staff to ensure appropriate information is exchanged promptly.
+Transition is often an anxious time for children, and it is important that moves between education provisions are planned carefully and that effective communication routes are established between the current and receiving school/early years provisions, along with the parents, carers and staff.
+The Transition Arrangements sheet should be completed near the start of the year in which the pupil is transferring to give sufficient time for parents to visit school/early years provision(s) and for school/early years provision staff to ensure appropriate information is exchanged promptly.

-If you require any further advice regarding EPKC meetings, please email VSKAdvisoryTeam@kent.gov.uk
+If you require any further advice regarding EPPLAC meetings, please email VSKAdvisoryTeam@kent.gov.uk